Adam-Kulju/Patricia/README.md

 `Threads`: Number of threads to search with.

-`UCI_LimitStrength`: Enables Patricia to be weakened using `UCI_Elo`.

-`UCI_Elo`: Sets Patricia to play at a given strength range, anywhere from 500 to 3000.
-These ratings were calibrated by playing many matches against engines of all strengths.

 `UCI_Chess960`: Enabling this option allows Patricia to play FRC.

 `MultiPV`: Patricia searches the best X moves instead of only looking for the best line.

 `Skill_Level`: Sets Patricia to play at one of 20 possible strength levels.
+Note that setting it to 21 unlocks Patricia's full strength.
 They are:
 | Skill Level | ELO |
 |:---:|---|
 | 1 | 500 |